banderson623/banderson623.github.com/_posts/2015-09-06-question-diversity.md

 title: Question – What about diversity?
 Date: 2015-09-06
 categories: articles
-tags: questions school board candidacy
+tags: questions school board candidacy gsb
 ---

 Like my previous post, when I started [running for school board](/projects/gilbert-school-board/), I asked for questions to be submitted. **Here is a question that was a fantastic!** ...And this is an example of a topic I feel like our district has not sufficiently addressed. [^critique]